ruanhaojian/Github-Explorer/README.md

 #Tech stack:
 * ReactJS for UI
-* Redux for state data manage
+* Redux for state management
 * Webpack for bundle
 * Babel for ES6 syntax
+* redux-cli for building the project's structure
 * ...and more, please check `package.json`

 # about this project